 Churches usually have tight budgets, which means fewer staff members.
-What results is a sitation where an employee has to fulfill numerous roles in the church.
+What results is a situation where an employee has to fulfill multiple roles in the church.
 As a result, bookkeeping might get pushed aside while dealing with other responsibilities.

 More and more churches outsource bookkeeping these days.
-Letting someone else handle bookkeeping, payroll, and other responsibilities can often allow people to focus on the church’s mission.
+Letting someone else handle bookkeeping, payroll, and other responsibilities can allow staff to focus on the church’s mission.

 If your organization needs to hire someone to manage the books, you might want to consider outsourcing instead.
 Avoiding new hires can cut down on administrative costs, and it’ll reduce the budget dedicated to church accounting software and training.

 Professional bookkeepers help churches determine annual expenses.
-Outsourcing allows churches to budget around consistent expenses too since outsourced services are paid at standard intervals.
-Churches that outsource often experience a reduction in costs compared to staffing a bookkeeper as well.
+Outsourcing allows churches to budget around consistent expenses since outsourced services are paid at standard intervals.
+Churches that outsource often experience a reduction in costs compared to staffing a bookkeeper.
 These cost savings can allow the organization to hire staff in other departments or improve the current staff salaries, which in turn reduces turnover and its associated costs.

 Bookkeepers Help With Tax Returns Too!

 Moving to an outsourced bookkeeping and accounting solution can help churches focus on their mission.
-It will offer church accounting expertise from tax professionals, and it will reduce expenses and increase revenue.
+The move offers church accounting expertise from tax professionals, and it will reduce expenses and increase revenue.

-Accounting software handles tithing, other forms of contributions from donors, fundraising events, and they produce reports to make submitting forms like the Form 990 easier.
-The software should handle administrative work like incoming/outgoing payments, and budgets too.
+Accounting software handles tithing, other forms of contributions, and fundraising events.
+The software should also handle administrative work, like incoming and outgoing payments, and budgets.
 For this reason, you need church accounting software designed to handle fund accounting.
-Extra benefits in a platform includes donation tools, handling grants, and presenting your data concisely to those who have donated.
+Extra benefits in a platform include giving tools and presenting your data concisely to those who have given.

 Because there are church accounting software platforms out there for large and small organizations, and everything in between, it’s important you find one best suited to your needs.
 For example, a small or mid-sized church might not need complicated financial tracking.
-They might benefit from an all-in-one management software too.
-This can simplify your inbound cash flow by accepting donations, event ticket payments, store purchases and subscriptions all from a central membership platform, saving you time when it comes to keeping on top of your accounts.
+But they might benefit from an all-in-one management software.
+This can simplify your inbound cash flow by accepting contributions, ticket sales for events or retreats, or merchandise payments, all from a central membership platform, saving you time when it comes to keeping on top of your accounts.